folio-labs/folio-order-import-tool/README.md

 * It should start a jetty server and you should be able to point your browser to http://localhost:8888/import and try it
 * I've included example MARC files but you will have to update them with your vendor, fund, object codes
 * The first call is a bit slow because it initializes reference values/UUIDs
+* To build the war files you can use:
+ * mvn clean package -Ptest
+ * or
+ * mvn clean package
+ * The -Ptest version will create a war file that will look for an import-test.properties file which can contain properties for your test server.
+It will also reflect 'test' on the jsp.

 ### Lots of areas for improvement including:
 * Better way to get data out of the MARC record to include on the instance.